MrThearMan/dynamics-client/README.md

 #### *to_dynamics_date_format(...) → str*

 - date: datetime - Datetime object to convert.
-- from_timezone: str - Name of the timezone, from 'pytz.all_timezones', the date is in.
-Optional.
+- from_timezone: str = None - Name of the timezone, from 'pytz.all_timezones', the date is in.

 Convert a datetime-object to Dynamics compatible ISO formatted date string.